vwellmo57/CircuitPython/README.md

     duty_cycle = int(pulse_ms / (period_ms / 65535.0))
     return duty_cycle
 ```
 PWM works by sending lots of signals at a certain frequency and at certain intervals.
-I primarily used this guide https://bit.ly/2rvsclJ to help me work it all out.
+I primarily used this guide (https://bit.ly/2rvsclJ) to help me work it all out.
 There was lot's of collaberation on this assignment amoung us.
 The wiring is RED-5V, BLACK-GND, YELLOW-DPIN.
+I would reccomend getting your servo working before touching capacitive touch.
+I used this (https://bit.ly/2X8vuXP) guide to learn how to use capacitive touch.
+It was a lot easier than the pwm for me.